cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 #status: internal
 ---

-# Moving from deploy format `hdbcds` to `hdbtable`
+# Moving from _.hdbcds_ to _.hdbtable_

 ::: info Not relevant for SAP HANA Cloud
 If you are already using SAP HANA Cloud, there is no SAP HANA CDS.
 :::

-The deploy format `hdbcds` for SAP HANA together with the function [`to.hdbcds`](../node.js/cds-compile#hdbcds) has been deprecated with @sap/cds-compiler@5 and @sap/cds@8.
+The deploy format `hdbcds` for SAP HANA together with the function [`to.hdbcds`](../node.js/cds-compile#hdbcds) have been deprecated with `@sap/cds-compiler@5` and `@sap/cds@8`.
 Users are advised to switch to the default format `hdbtable`.
-This guide provides a step-by-step description for making the switch, including potential issues and workarounds, such as handling annotations `@sql.prepend/append` and dealing with associations.
+This guide provides step-by-step instructions for making the switch, including potential issues and workarounds, such as handling annotations `@sql.prepend/append` and dealing with associations.

 New CDS features will not be available for deploy format `hdbcds`, and it is going to be removed with one of the next major releases.